swiftlang/swift/docs/LibraryEvolution.rst

 mitigate this primarily by designing the language and its implementation to minimize unnecessary and unintended abstraction:

+* Avoiding unnecessary language guarantees and taking advantage of that flexibility to limit load-time costs.

 * Within the domain that defines an entity, all the details of its implementation are available.